 I received an email from Exodus, asking me to provide my 12-word phrase/password

 If you have received an email from [email protected], [email protected] or any other @exodus.io email, asking you to provide your secret 12-word recovery phrase or password, you can be 100% certain that this is a phishing attempt and someone is trying to steal your cryptocurrency.
 Exodus does not send unsolicited emails requesting to verify accounts.
-Exodus is an account-less, non-custodial wallet.
-Exodus, the company, has no control over your funds or your access them.
+Exodus is a non-custodial wallet that does not have accounts.
+Exodus has no control over your funds or your access to them.
 You are in full control.

 In this Article: